-Clozapine level
+Clozapine plasma level

-When a patient has ceased clozapine and is being considered for re-titration or recommencement, a serum clozapine level needs to be measured prior to initiation.
-Clozapine level may help guide therapeutic dose and the frequency of this test is at the discretion of the treating psychiatrist.
+When a patient has ceased clozapine and is being considered for re-titration or recommencement, a clozapine plasma level needs to be measured prior to restarting clozapine.
+The clozapine plasma level (trough level or 12 hours post-dose) may help guide therapeutic dose, per local protocol, and the frequency of this test is at the discretion of the treating psychiatrist.